imindrajit/Udacity-CarND-Behavioral-Cloning/README.md

 Udacity data has been used in this project.
 There is a file **data_exploration.ipynb** which  shows information about the data provided.
 Also, a sample output of an input through the augmentation pipeline is provided in the same file.

-# Training and Validation data Split
+# Training and Validation Data Split

 As evident from the data exploration file, most of the steering angles are in and around 0, so, to reduce high bias :-